ClointFusion/ClointFusion/README.md

 * ## 2 functions on Screenscraping operations:

-    cf.scrape_save_contents_to_notepad : Copy pastes all the available text on the screen to notepad and saves it.
+    cf.scrape_save_contents_to_notepad() : Copy pastes all the available text on the screen to notepad and saves it.

-    cf.scrape_get_contents_by_search_copy_paste : Gets the focus on the screen by searching given text using crtl+f and performs copy/paste of all data.
+    cf.scrape_get_contents_by_search_copy_paste() : Gets the focus on the screen by searching given text using crtl+f and performs copy/paste of all data.
 Useful in Citrix applications.
 This is useful in Citrix applications

+    cf.screen_clear_search() : Clears previously found text (crtl+f highlight)

+    cf.search_highlight_tab_enter_open() : Searches for a text on screen using crtl+f and hits enter.
+This function is useful in Citrix environment.

+    cf.find_text_on_screen() : Clears previous search and finds the provided text on screen.

     <img src="https://github.com/ClointFusion/Image_ICONS_GIFs/blob/main/Screen_Scraping.gif?raw=true" height="400">

-* ## 12 functions on Browser operations:
+* ## 11 functions on Browser operations:

-    cf.browser_get_html_text() : Function to get HTML text without tags using Beautiful soup

-    cf.browser_get_html_tabular_data_from_website() : Web Scrape HTML Tables : Gets Website Table Data Easily as an Excel using Pandas.
-Just pass the URL of Website having HTML Tables.
+    cf.browser_activate() : Function to launch browser and start the session.

     cf.browser_navigate_h() : Navigates to Specified URL.